loader

 Headquarters for Multinationals in Panama (SEM)

-Companies from all economic sectors have located regional headquarters or certain key functions on the country.
+Companies from all economic sectors have located regional headquarters or certain key functions in the country.
 The international trading arm of Procter & Gamble has its headquarters in Panama, and shipping company Maersk manages its LatAm operations from the country.
 Pfizer found the country to be a convenient location to establish a regional center as a result of the country’s favorable situation in the region.
 Nestle set up a sales, services and support center in Panama in an effort to break down the barriers of distance, language and culture.
 Companies from the finance sector have also found Panama a profitable base.
 The oil and gas industry represented in Exxon, Chevron, Total, BP and others have also discovered Panama as a safe service center in the South & Central America and the Caribbean, while in the IT sector Panama has become a prime jurisdiction for gaming companies offering games to players worldwide.
 The pharmaceutical industry is another prominent example of strategic investment in the country, with Pfizer, Hoffman-LaRoche and Sanofi Aventis operating a regional sales and marketing unit in the country, which is responsible for the LatAm region.

 Panama is increasingly ranked on decision makers’ shortlists when it comes to choosing the location of their international and regional headquarters.
 Panama provides access to the LatAm market of 670 million people.
 Offering a high quality of life, a central location and tax incentives, among other advantages, companies view Panama as a strategic location from where they can oversee investment in the developed and emerging countries of the region.
 Coupled with English-speaking staff and strong cultural ties, the country is gaining attention as an international management centre and an ideal hub to enter neighboring markets.